uozuAho/wayland_screensaver/readme.md

 # Screensaver (Wayland only)

-Wayland doesn't come with a screensaver, and there don't seem to be any existing packages that do what I want:
+My hack job of a screensaver for Wayland.
+Behaviour:

 - blank the screen after a period of inactivity (don't turn the screen off)
 - unblank on any user activity, without asking for a password

+Useful for saving OLED TV pixels, where the TV has annoying behaviour when the output signal is turned off (like screen lockers seem to do).

+Wayland doesn't come with a screensaver, and there don't seem to be any existing packages that do what I want.

 If you're using X, try XScreenSaver or gnome-screensaver.